NikolaDucak/caps-log/README.md

 [ ] preview window focuses parts of the text that matches [ ] scrollable preview window
 [ ] mouse wont focus unfocused menus

-# done
-[x] date button for today in calendar is not automaticaly set as focused on startup